From small beginnings

 Hideaway Bay, the home of Huon Aquaculture in the 1980s and today

-Fast forward to today, and Huon employs over 700 people, farms Huon Salmon and Ocean Trout, sells fish across Australia and internationally, and leads the world in farming technologies such as our smart feed system.
+Today Huon employs over 700 people, farms Huon Salmon and Ocean Trout, sells fish across Australia and internationally, and leads the world in farming technologies such as our smart feed system.

 At Huon we practice a holistic approach to fish farming.
 We achieve this through having a strong focus on fish health, welfare and biosecurity.